-Awardee has confirmed it will not require access to DLA controlled technical data or information for contract performance, and it will provide items that conform to the current revision of applicable technical data.
+The OEM or OCM asserts within its offer or otherwise confirms in writing to the contracting officer prior to award that it does not require access to DLA export-controlled technical data or information, and it will provide items that conform to the current revision of the applicable technical data.

-- (2) If the offeror is a dealer or a distributor offering an item produced by another source of supply and does not require access to technical data or information to complete performance, the offeror must have asserted in its offer or must otherwise confirm in writing to the contracting officer prior to award that it does not require access to controlled technical data or information and that it is offering items that conform to the current revision of applicable technical data.
-The contracting officer shall include the offeror's assertion in the contract file and insert procurement note H10 in the award. - (3)(i) If the offeror is a dealer offering unused former Government surplus property designated as a Trade Security Controlled (TSC) item and does not require access to technical data or information to complete performance, the contracting officer shall not award the requirement until- - (A) The product specialist has validated the item meets all current revision requirements based on the offeror's responses in procurement note C04, Unused Former Government Surplus Property (see 11.390(a)); and - (B) The offeror has asserted in its offer or otherwise confirmed in writing to the contracting officer prior to award that it does not require access to controlled technical data or information and that it is offering items that conform to the current revision of applicable technical data. - (ii) The contracting officer shall include the offeror's assertion and product specialist's recommendation in the contract file, and insert procurement note H10 in the award.
+If the offeror is a dealer or a distributor offering an item produced by an OCM, an OEM or OCM authorized manufacturer to complete performance, the offeror must,

+- (A) Have DLA controlling authority approval; and - (B) Provide documentation from the OEM or the OEM authorized manufacturer writing to the contracting officer prior to award that the OCM, OEM or the OEM authorized manufacturer it does not require access to export-controlled technical data or information and that it is offering items that conform to the current revision of applicable technical data; or - (C) Surplus offerors must have DCAA and meet the requirements of procurement note C04, Unused Former Government Surplus Property (see 11.390(a)).
+The Contracting Officer must contact the product specialist to validate the item meets all current revision requirements for procurement note C04.

 (S-91) The contracting officer generally should not delay award solely because the offeror does not have DLA controlling authority approval to access export control technical data.
 The contracting officer shall not make blanket determinations to delay awards pending DLA controlling authority approval.
 The contracting officer shall review each procurement independently, document any decision to delay the award pending DLA controlling authority approval, and include the documentation in the contract file.